Configure GCP Compute Snapshot IAM Bindings

 What's the difference between SnapshotIamPolicy, SnapshotIamBinding, and SnapshotIamMember?

-gcp.compute.SnapshotIamPolicy is authoritative and replaces the entire IAM policy. gcp.compute.SnapshotIamBinding is authoritative for a specific role, preserving other roles in the policy. gcp.compute.SnapshotIamMember is non-authoritative, adding individual members to a role without affecting existing members.
+gcp.compute.SnapshotIamPolicy is authoritative and replaces the entire IAM policy. gcp.compute.SnapshotIamBinding is authoritative for a given role, preserving other roles. gcp.compute.SnapshotIamMember is non-authoritative, preserving other members for the role.

 What member identity formats are supported?